Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/about_web_services.md

 > **Note**
 >
-> In a multi-host environment, an attacker may have up to the copilot.general.max_login_failures \* &lt;number of host> tries before the user is locked if the file is not in a directory shared by all hosts.
+> In a multi- host environment, an attacker may have up to the copilot.general.max_login_failures \* &lt;number of host> tries before the user is locked if the file is not in a directory shared by all hosts.

 When the maximum number of login failures is reached, the user account is locked for 30 seconds.